Deivid182/pokeapp/README.md

 # PokeApp

 PokeApp is a simple application that allows you to search for Pokémon by number and name.
 You can view details about each Pokémon, including their image, name, ID, skills, and transformations.
-You can also save your favorite Pokémon and view them in a favorites view.
+You can also save your favorite Pokemon and view them in a favorites view.

 ## Table of contents